What is Osteoarthritis?

-Arthritis Types: Includes a variety of inflammatory and noninflammatory joint diseases gout, rheumatoid arthritis, and juvenile rheumatoid arthritis.
+Includes a variety of inflammatory and noninflammatory joint diseases such as gout, rheumatoid arthritis, and juvenile rheumatoid arthritis.

-- The three joints of the foot that involve the heel bone, the inner mid-foot bone, and the outer mid-foot bone
+- The three joints involving the heel bone, the inner and the outer mid-foot bone

-- The joint of the big toe and foot bone
+- The joint between the big toe and foot

-Hand: Osteoarthritis of the hand more frequently in certain spots like the base of the thumb, at the end of the finger closest to the nail and middle of the finger.
+Osteoarthritis of the hand is more frequent in certain places like the base of the thumb, at the end of the finger closest to the nail and middle of the finger.

 Osteoarthritis symptoms often develop slowly and worsen over time.
-Some of the Signs and symptoms of are given below:
+Some of the signs and symptoms are given below: